You Do Not Have Mail

 Unsolicited flyers make up a large part of what comes in regular mail these days.
 In order to avoid my home mailbox filling up with this type of material, I placed a “No Flyers Please” sign in my mailbox.
 So far, that wish has been respected.
 A few flyers made it through one week during the Christmas period, but other than that the mailbox has been flyer-free.

 Forwarding mail makes sense only if you are going to be in one location for an extended period of time.
 Next winter’s plans are not yet formed.
 Even if we spend most of it in one location, I am not sure if I will arrange for mail forwarding.
 In the meantime, I intend to transfer as much as possible of my remaining paper mail to email.
-If others are doing the same, it is entirely possible mail service will disappear within ten years.

 Other snowbirds or full-time travellers: How do you handle mail?